Popular Subject Areas

 The Health Sciences & Medical Spanish program at Peru's second-highest rated university, the Universidad Peruana Cayetano Heredia (UPCH), allows you to choose between two tracks: Community Health or Global and Public Health.

 You must have an intermediate or higher Spanish level (2 or more college-level Spanish courses) and will combine field work and classroom experience with a Medical Spanish course, which provides vocabulary and tools for effective communication in the health sector.
 You will be expected to understand specific terminology in order to follow a physician's communication and proper diagnosis for their patients.

-Community Medicine (requires advanced Spanish level) - The UPCH defines community medicine as a branch of medicine concerned with the health of the members of a community.
+Community Health (requires advanced Spanish level) - The UPCH defines community health as a branch of medicine concerned with the health of the members of a community.
 This track emphasizes the early diagnosis of disease, the recognition of environmental and occupational hazards to good health and the prevention of disease in the community.
 It provides comprehensive health services ranging from preventive, curative to rehabilitative services.
 It focuses on the health problems of communities, as well as on those of individuals who are part of the community.

 Global and Public Health (taught in English) - The UPCH encourages this track for university students and professionals who seek an intensive academic and hands-on experience looking at public health and community health in Peru.
 You will participate in multidisciplinary coursework and field visits, both of which will help you understand the barriers and opportunities in a vulnerable community's access to health care.